 - Sheila Delson - Transplant Patient Financial Advocate

-Learn more about pediatric transplant or schedule a consultation please call 216.444.5437 (KIDS).
+To learn more about pediatric transplant or to schedule a consultation please call 216.444.5437 (KIDS).

 A variety of websites and articles offer additional information on the subject of transplantation and on procedures and organ donation.

 - UNOS (United Network for Organ Sharing)

 General Links for Kidney Transplantation